vecin2/em_automation/README.md

 The following env variables need to be setup:
 - `EM_CORE_HOME`it should point to your project, e.g. `/opt/em/projects/gsc`
 - `SQL_TEMPLATES_PATH` it should point to the folder containing the sql templates, e.g. `/opt/em/projects/gsc/sql_templates `

+### Initial Set of Templates
+You can copy the templates folder within this project under you em project folder which will provide with the initial set of templates.

 ### Windows Console
 Windows console its vary basic and it doesn't provide many feature as easy path autocompletion, easy copy and paste, etc. You can  look at installing one the following: